 Native plants contribute to a backyard wildlife habitat in the best possible ways.
 They’re beautiful.
 They evolved over hundreds of years in lockstep with other living things in a balanced native ecosystem, so they require less maintenance, less fertilizer, less water.
 They present a naturalized look and feel to a backyard.
 Most importantly, they provide exactly what urban wildlife clamors for — nectar, berries, seeds and cover.

 If wildflowers are just a bit too wild-looking for your taste, then mix them in groups among hybridized species or even plant them behind tamer-looking varieties.
-Above all, don’t leave them completely out, they’re essential sources of nectar and seeds for birds, including hummingbirds, mammals, butterflies and other insects.
+Above all, don’t leave them completely out, they’re vital sources of nectar and pollen for butterflies, bees and other insects; nectar and seeds for birds; and fruits and seeds for other animals.